- This event has passed.

-As part of our Spring 2022 series on contemporary Korean culture, please join us for an event with Prof. Erica Vogel (Saddleback University) and Prof. Hyewon Kim (Kennesaw State University) looking at Korean pop music, or K-Pop.
+As part of our Spring 2022 series on contemporary Korean culture, please join us for an event with Prof. Erica Vogel (Saddleback College) and Prof. Hyewon Kim (Kennesaw State University) looking at Korean pop music, or K-Pop.
+This event will be moderated by Prof. Ji-Yeon O. Jo (UNC Asian and Middle East Studies).

 This event also coincides with Korea’s National Day, March 1.